Note to all users: this site is no longer updated. For the most recent downloads, go to http://vminteq.com. Please update your bookmarks!

-Updated 13 December 2016.
+Updated 5 December 2021.
 This is the main download page of Visual MINTEQ.
 Below you can download the most recent version, or selected older versions if the latest version doesn’t work for you.
 Various databases can also be downloaded.
 Currently, I use the Google and OneDrive platforms to distribute the software.
 Disregard the message saying that “We’re sorry, this file type is not currently supported” and click on the Download button.
 If the links don’t work please send me an e-mail!

 Visual MINTEQ version 3.1

-Visual MINTEQ 3.1 can be downloaded from the following link:
+Visual MINTEQ 3.1 can be downloaded from the following links:

 Installation instructions: 1.
 Uninstall any previous version of Visual MINTEQ, 2.
 Save the file (link above) to your computer.
 3. Extract the setup file from the zip file.
 4. Click “setup.exe” to initiate installation.
 When using the software the first time, you will need to decide where to put your user-editable files.
 The default location is in the My Documents folder.

 For information on the release of new versions, discussion etc., join the Visual MINTEQ group on Facebook.

 This version from October 2012 is still available on the site although I strongly recommend version 3.1 as it includes a number of bug fixes not addressed in version 3.0.
 The OneDrive link is:

 Last modified 18 October 2012.